Yunxiang-Li/Cpp_Primer/Chapter 2. Variables and Basic Types/Chapter 2. Variables and Basic Types.md

 > - (d) `int &rval3;`

 - (a): valid.
-- (b): invalid. initializer must be an object.
+- (b): invalid. initializer must be an object or variable.
 - (c): valid.
 - (d): invalid. a reference must be initialized.